yanglyu520/yanglyublog/content/docs/Golang/Basics/emptyStruct.md

 ## Introduction

-In Go, an empty struct `struct{}` can be puzzling.
-This article explores the empty struct's properties and uses.
-An empty struct has zero memory allocation, identical addresses for multiple instances, and statelessness.
+An empty struct has zero memory allocation, same memory addresses for multiple instances, and stateless.

 ## Zero Memory Allocation